 Every building must be proactive in protecting against fire.
 It does not take much–as little as a spark–for fire to prove disastrous.
 Aluminum Composite Material has come a long way in this regard, with most manufacturers offering products with a Fire Retardant Core (FR).

 Alcotex’s FR ACM earned a class A rating under ASTM E84, in which a sample was hung over burners in a box known as a Steiner Tunnel.
 Alpolic’s product also passed class A testing.
-ASTM E84 is a good preliminary indicator of fire resistance, though it fails to ultimately emulate the many factors of a real life fire.
+ASTM E84 is a good preliminary indicator of fire resistance, though it fails to emulate the many factors of a real-life fire ultimately.

-It is important to note that even if a material is fire resistant, that does not mean it is fireproof.
-FR paneling–according to Alpolic’s testing–ignites at 400 degrees C. These cores are designed to slow down the rate of combustion, not prevent it entirely.
-Due to this, ACM cladding is not recommended to exceed 40 feet, or four stories from the ground.
+It is important to note that even if a material is fire-resistant, that does not mean it is fireproof.
+FR panelling–according to Alpolic’s testing–ignites at 400 degrees C. These cores are designed to slow down the rate of combustion, not prevent it entirely.
+Due to this, ACM cladding is not recommended to exceed 40 feet or four stories from the ground.
 In Ontario, this is required by code.

 The missile test, classified as ASTM E1996, is the widely adopted standard for assessing impact damage.
 It is used to check the resistance of many exterior elements, from windows to cladding, and was developed to simulate the worst a hurricane could throw at your building.

 Missile tests involve shooting a projectile at the specimen, with five levels of extremity based on the intended use of the material.
-Projectiles range from a two gram steel ball (Level A) to a nine pound two by four (Levels D and E).
-Ok, it might not be the missile you were imagining, but this test packs a punch!
+Projectiles range from a two-gram steel ball (Level A) to a nine-pound two-by-four (Levels D and E).
+Okay, it might not be the missile you were imagining, but this test packs a punch!

 The fact that the projectile could not create an opening in the ACM is critical.
 If you have ever opened your window on a windy day, you know that the resulting tunnel can shake your entire house.
-Now imagine there are 80 kilometer per hour winds outside (the highest speed 2012’s hurricane Sandy reached in New York alone), and there is a gaping hole in your exterior left by a fencepost.
+Now imagine there are 80-kilometer-per-hour winds outside (the highest speed 2012’s hurricane Sandy reached in New York alone), and a fencepost leaves a gaping hole in your exterior.
 ACM, based on these tests, can mitigate this risk greatly.
 This element is so important that ASTM E1996, the missile test, is required by code in many regions.

-The good news is that Aluminum Composite Material is tested based on worst case scenarios, and as a result is reliable against many of life’s common threats to your building.
-Simply put, if the neighborhood kids can throw a baseball with the force of a nine-pound piece of wood going 50 feet a second, they ought to be playing in the major leagues.
+The Aluminum Composite Material has been tested extensively to ensure reliability against common threats to buildings.
+Simply put, if the neighbourhood kids can throw a baseball with the force of a nine-pound piece of wood going 50 feet a second, they ought to be playing in the major leagues.